 Prior to joining the Fund, Kevin was an English teacher at Overbrook High School in Philadelphia, PA, (three years) and at Serra High School in Los Angeles, CA (two years).
 Kevin earned his B.A. in Philosophy and Political Science from the University of Notre Dame, completed his Certification in Secondary Education at the University of Pennsylvania, and earned an M.P.P. at the University of Maryland, College Park.
-Kevin is originally from Willimantic, CT, and now lives in Baltimore with his wife and two kids.
+Kevin is originally from Willimantic, CT, and now lives in Towson with his wife and two kids.

 Director of finance

 Patrick manages the day-to-day aspects of the organization’s finances, including financial reporting, budget development, and general accounting services.
 Patrick brings six years in nonprofit financial management with a focus on building systems, policies, and procedures to ensure the integrity of financial information while improving the efficiency and ease of use for users.
 He is a CPA, licensed in the State of Maryland, and holds a Master’s Degree from Boston University.
 Outside of his work at the Fund, Patrick spends his time reading, running, cooking, and spending time with his friends and family.

 Cearia manages the day-to-day aspects of AR and AP processing of the organization’s finances, including financial reporting and general accounting services.
 Cearia brings in over 10 years in nonprofit financial management focusing on maintaining finance department procedures.
 She is a certificate Payroll Clerk licensed in the State of Maryland, and holds a B.A., in Business Administration and Management and a A.A.S., in accounting.
 Outside of her work at the Fund, Cearia spends her time reading, crafting, cooking, and spending time with his friends and family.